 Do I have to do anything else?
 No. Can I do it?
 And yes, come on.

-Last thing to say: MULTO has won its crowdfunding session, so it is already in production.
-The kitchen garden is available on Kickstarter in four dimensions to adapt to any home environment.
+Last thing to say: MULTO won its crowdfunding session by a landslide, so it is already in production.
+Kitchen garden is available on Kickstarter in four dimensions to adapt to any home environment.
 Don't you eat vegetables?
 Bad.
 It will mean that for about 260 euros you will have at least something ornamental in the house.